MaximilianMuza/job-application-tracker/README.md

-# personal-application-tracker
+# Job-Application-Tracker
-JobTracker is a simple and intuitive web application designed to help users track their job applications.
+Job-Application-Tracker is a simple and intuitive web application designed to help users track their job applications.
 It can be self-hosted using docker.